 Diversify Your Investment Types

 When thinking about why it is important to diversify your investments, consider investing in different kinds of investment opportunities as part of your well-diversified portfolio.
-Securities are one type of investment opportunity (as are ETFs), but you can also invest in:
+Individual securities, mutual funds and ETFs are all different types of investment opportunities, but you can also invest in:

 - Real Estate Investment Trusts (REITs)